 Closed position refers to a set of opposite transactions that are matched with one another but are not integrated within a strategy according to Section C.2, where the algebraic sum of the nominal values of matched transactions is zero, and other transaction parameters are equal.
-A closed position may only be established in respect of Individual Transactions traded with OTP Bank Plc., by reference to the records of OTP Bank Plc.
+A closed position may only be established in respect of Individual Transactions traded with the Bank, by reference to the records of the Bank.

 Partially closed position refers to a set of opposite transactions that are matched with one another but are not managed within a strategy according to Section C.2, where the algebraic sum of the nominal values of matched transactions is zero, and other transaction parameters are equal.
-A partially closed position may only be established in respect of Individual Transactions traded with OTP Bank Plc., by reference to the records of OTP Bank Plc.
+A partially closed position may only be established in respect of Individual Transactions traded with the Bank, by reference to the records of the Bank.